d-eathrow/anonymousland/_items/Another guide.md

 Decentralized: Multiple servers, not a single authority meaning it's much more censorship resistent.

-The main differences between centralized and decentralized is that a single authority cannot easily block a decentralized network as there is not a single server unlike centralized.Decentralized services are *sometimes* prone to leaking metadata and may cause issues when federated.
+The main differences between centralized and decentralized is that a single authority cannot easily block a decentralized network as there is not a single server unlike centralized.Decentralized services are _sometimes_ prone to leaking metadata and may cause issues when federated.

 Here's a list of great messengers and services that you'll be able to use.

 - [Signal](https://signal.org) A great messenger for friends & family.
   Requires a phone number as it acts as a replacement to SMS / MMS.

 - [Session](https://getsession.org) Censorship-resistent messenger.
   A fork of Signal without the phone-number requirement.
   Session has built-in onion-routing.

-- [Matrix](https://matrix.org) Matrix provides a federated platform, which allows for anyone to host their own server, meaning that it is resistent to censorship.
+- [Matrix](https://matrix.org) Matrix provides a federated platform, which allows for anyone to host their own server, meaning that it is resistent to censorship as it does not rely on a single server.

+- [Briar](https://briarproject.org) A P2P messenger app which is designed for extreme threat models.
+  Allows for bluetooth communication along with routing communications over Tor network.

 Choosing your secure messenger will depend on your use-case.
 For instance, if you want to protect your traditional SMS / MMS messages, [Signal](https://signal.org) will be the best option if you are looking for a simple replacement that uses your telephone number, allowing contacts to easily add you, which would make this "easy adoption" unlike something like Matrix.

 If you are looking to participate anonymously in various communities, you may want to utilize [Matrix](https://matrix.org) as one of your options.
-Matrix allows you to *privately*(see below) sign up, and from there you are able to join a variety of communities.
+Matrix allows you to _privately_(see below) sign up, and from there you are able to join a variety of communities.

 Note: The terms "private" will vary depending on which homeserver you opt to choose.
 Some servers will require an email address and others will not.